timtermtube/sil.js/README.md

 # What is the origin of name?
 It means thread and also light as "Sil".
-Sil (Korean: 실) means "thread" in English.1
+Sil (Korean: 실) means "thread" in English.

 # How to load?
 on webpack-base Project: